linuxmao-org/Frontieres/README.txt

 // Installation:
 //------------------------------------------------------------------------

-Borderlands has only been tested on OSX 10.6.8.
+Frontieres has only been tested on OSX 10.6.8.

 Please make sure the following libraries are installed on your system.